ecrosstexas/teazzers-spacebook/content/pages/smartbrew/kb/turn-on-machine.md

 ![Picture of power switch](/images/power-on.jpg)

 2. If the machine is still not "ON", does the outlet have power?
+If the outlet has power, [dispatch service](/dispatch/101/). 🛻

+3. If the outlet does not have power, check the circuit breaker.

 ## What to Check - Field

 - Check wires for loose or burnt terminals.

-## Action Needed - Field 🛻
+## <a name="action-needed"></a>Action Needed - Field 🛻

 1) If the switch is in the "ON" position, check for power at the terminal block with Volt meter (110-120VAC).